0x74h51N/CrunchyPix/README.md

 ```
 ├── app
 │   ├── actions                 # Contains server-side actions for validating and processing user inputs.
-│   ├── about                   # About page, includes components and dynamically generated subpages.
+│   ├── about                   # About page, includes components.
 │   │   └── components          # Specific components used within the About page.
-│   ├── policies                # Policies page, with components and dynamic subpages for each policy ([id]).
+│   ├── policies                # Contains components and dynamic subpages for each policy ([id]).
 │   │   └── [id]
 │   │       └── components      # Components related to individual policy subpages.
-│   └── portfolio               # Portfolio page, includes components and dynamically generated subpages.
+│   └── portfolio               # Portfolio main page, includes components and dynamically generated subpages.
 │       ├── [id]
 │       │   └── components      # Components for individual portfolio items' subpages.
 │       └── components          # General components used within the Portfolio page.
 ├── components
-│   ├── Buttons                 # Contains various buttons used across the site.
+│   ├── Buttons                 # Contains various buttons used across the site as like arrow, burger or dropdown buttons.
 │   ├── Cookies                 # Manages user consent for enabling Vercel Analytics and Speedinsight.
 │   ├── Footer                  # The footer component for the site, typically includes site links and credits.
 │   ├── Frames                  # Contains components for displaying monitor and phone frames with embedded content.
-│   ├── Loading                 # Components that display loading animations or placeholders.
+│   ├── Loading                 # Components that display custom loading component.
-│   ├── Navbar                  # The site's main navigation bar component.
+│   ├── Navbar                  # The site's main navigation, language menu and mobile menu components.
 │   ├── RootTitles              # Displays the current page or subsection title, used on pages other than the homepage.
 │   ├── Sections                # Components that define different sections of the homepage.
 │   │   ├── CodeSect            # Section focused on coding or development content.